developer-delta/curriculum/lesson-1-html-intro.md

 There are an unlimited number of ways you could format your content and text on the web, and HTML allows for as much customization as you can imagine, but thankfully we are given some building blocks for the common ones right out of the box with HTML.
 Let's take a look at a few of those.

 First up, let's look at the smallest possible HTML document:
+> _This is not something you need to memorize, feel free to look up this syntax if you need, but it's good to understand why everything needs to be there_
 ```html
 <!DOCTYPE html>
 <html lang="en-US">